Political positions of Joe Lieberman: Iran

-Lieberman has been a vocal supporter in Congress for U.S. aerial attacks on Iran justifying such action both for Iran's alleged support of anti-American forces in Iraq as well as for its nuclear program.
+Lieberman was a vocal supporter in Congress for U.S. aerial attacks on Iran, justifying such action on the grounds of Iran's alleged support of anti-American forces in Iraq as well as its nuclear program.

 Israel

-Lieberman is "among the strongest backers of Israel on Capitol Hill."
-Mark Vogel, chairman of the pro-Israel National Action Committee Political Action Committee (NACPAC), has stated that "Joe Lieberman, without exception, no conditions ... is the No. 1 pro-Israel advocate and leader in Congress.
+Lieberman was "among the strongest backers of Israel on Capitol Hill."
+Mark Vogel, chairman of the pro-Israel National Action Committee Political Action Committee (NACPAC), had stated that "Joe Lieberman, without exception, no conditions ... is the No. 1 pro-Israel advocate and leader in Congress.
 There is nobody who does more on behalf of Israel than Joe Lieberman.
 That is why he is incredibly important to the pro-Israel community."
 According to OpenSecrets, Lieberman currently ranks fourth on the list of candidates who received money from pro-Israel Political Action Committees (PACs) in 2006.

 In 2002, Lieberman sponsored a pro-Israel U.S. Senate Resolution (S. Res.
 247) regarding the Middle East Conflict, "expressing solidarity with Israel in its constant efforts to fight against terror".
 In an interview with The Associated Press, Lieberman said Israel had a right to launch offensives in the Gaza Strip and Lebanon after two Israeli soldiers were kidnapped.
 He added that if Arab countries urged restraint by Hezbollah and Hamas, it "will allow the Israelis to cool down."